 Opening a Business Bank Account

-Choosing the E-commerce Platform
+Choosing an E-commerce Platform

-Find the Right Vendors
+The Right Online Vendors

-Build Your Store
+Build Your E-commerce Store

 Your store is the most important part of having an online business, so take time to get it right.
 You can go about it by choosing a hosted platform, or self-hosted platform.
 Let’s break it down.